 Check the seller has enough stock

-Alternatively, if you own an FBA business currently and are looking to sell it on, what do you need to know to get the best multiple for your business?
+Alternatively, if you are looking to sell your FBA business, what do you need to know to get the best multiple for your business?

 Can you prove your earnings?